szepeviktor/debian-server-tools/webserver/Production-website.md

 ### SSL certificate

+- For security
+- For trust
-For security, trust and SEO ranking.
+- For better SEO ranking
+- For receiving referrer information (up to April 2012)

 1. Apache-SSL.md
 1. https://www.ssllabs.com/ssltest/